-Downstairs, as well as our hosting area and commercial team, we also have our three meeting rooms, our CEO Lyndon’s office, and our kitchen.
+Downstairs, as well as our hosting area and commercial team, we also have our three meeting rooms and our kitchen.
 The extra meeting rooms we now have are going to make things so much easier.
 We do lots of our meetings via Zoom (our online conferencing platform) and it can be difficult doing these from your desk, especially if the designers have decided they’re having a whistling competition while you’re on the phone to your biggest client (this actually happened).
 Our meeting rooms have been set up so that at the click of a button you can join or host a Zoom meeting.

 Research provides us with a staggering insight into how plants effect our psychological and physiological wellbeing; as such, our office is full of them.
 The Human Spaces Global Report states that the presence of plants in an office environment can increase feelings of relaxation, calm and productivity in its occupants by 40%.
 As our world becomes increasingly digitalised, we are somewhat losing our connection with nature.
 We embrace the digital revolution, but feel that our environments have to make up for the imbalance.